The Lord of the Rings Filming Locations in Te Anau

 This next Mavora Lakes Lord of the Rings location is unmistakably from the scene where The Fellowship ends their journey on the Anduin River in The Fellowship of the Ring.
 Inside the nearby forest is the location where Merry and Pippin hide from the Uruk-hai in those same scenes.

-Location: Access is via Mavora Lakes Road about 71km away from Te Anau.
-Take State Highway 94 south for 30km then turn on Mavora Lakes Road all the way to the end of the road.
+Location: Access is via Mavora Lakes Road about 71km (44 miles) away from Te Anau.
+Take State Highway 94 south for 30km (19 miles) then turn on Mavora Lakes Road all the way to the end of the road.
 Southland, South Island.

 - Lakeside scenes – 45 15.993’S 168 10.410’E